-About
+About me

 Who am I?

-- I organize the CRS ReproducibiliTea Journal Club.
+- organize the CRS ReproducibiliTea Journal Club.

-- a board member and vice-president of the Swiss Statistical Society
+- am a board member and vice-president of the Swiss Statistical Society

-Before joining the CRS, I worked as a statistician in the Data Team of the Swiss National Science Foundation.
+Before, I was a postdoctoral fellow, and before that I worked as a statistician in the Data Team of the Swiss National Science Foundation.

 And before that, in January 2019, I defended my PhD in the “Epidemiology and Biostatistics” Structured PhD Program.